Chawengwit/cinema-ticket-booking/README.md

 Cinema Ticket Booking is a full-stack reference implementation for a high-concurrency movie ticketing experience.
 It demonstrates how to combine Go (Gin) + MongoDB + Redis with a Vue 3 frontend, Google OAuth, and Docker-first DevOps practices while satisfying the requirements for distributed locking, auditability, and real-time seat visibility.

+## Feb 17, 2026 Review Snapshot
+### Implemented Today
+- Google OAuth login + callback persist Google profiles in Mongo, mint JWTs, and expose `/api/me` + `/api/admin/ping` so the Vue shell can show who is signed in.
+- Seat locking service uses Redis Lua scripts for atomic multi-seat locks, TTL refreshes, release helpers, and HTTP handlers (`POST/DELETE /api/showtimes/:id/seats/lock`) that enforce authentication.
+- Docker Compose + Vite proxy provide a one-command environment (`docker compose up --build`) that wires Mongo, Redis, the Go API, and the Vue dev server together with hot reload.
+- Vue SPA handles OAuth callback tokens, renders login/logout state, and calls the backend health endpoint so people can verify the stack quickly.

+### High-priority follow-ups
+- Secrets (`JWT_SECRET`, `GOOGLE_CLIENT_*`) are committed in `.env`; replace with `.env.example`, rotate credentials, and keep real values outside version control.
+- `backend/internal/http/handler/auth_google.go` still sends a fixed `"dev-state"` and never validates the `state`/`error` parameters or uses PKCE/nonce protection, so the OAuth flow is vulnerable to CSRF and replay.
+- `GET /api/showtimes/:id/seats/locks` is a debug endpoint but is accessible to any authenticated user and currently leaks lock owners/TTL; restrict it (admin-only) or guard behind build tags before production.
+- No automated tests exist for seat locking, OAuth, or repositories; add at least table-driven unit tests for `seatlock.Service` Lua flows and handler-level tests for `/api/me`/seat lock endpoints.
+- README previously referenced `docs/TASK_01_DOMAIN_MODELS.md`, but that file is not in the repo; either add the doc or adjust references when the domain spec lands.

 ## Requirements Snapshot
 - **User booking flow**: Google OAuth sign-in → seat selection → 5-minute Redis distributed lock → payment or timeout → final booking persisted in MongoDB.
 - **Real-time UX**: Seat map status (AVAILABLE / LOCKED / BOOKED) pushed live over WebSocket/SSE and mirrored through Redis Pub/Sub so every client sees conflicts immediately.